kevinlichang/hobby-hub-socials/README.md

   * DB_URI=\<your MongoDB database URI>
   * SECRET=\<a secret hash key for hashing passwords>

 Place the .env file in the main app directory.
-Then run
+Then run the following:

 ```sh